 The obligations arising from the Act of 13 June 2005 on electronic communications concerning contractual information, transparency and quality of service remain applicable after the coming into force of the European regulation, in particular parts of Articles 108, 111 and 113 of the ECA.
 For more details, see point 5 of the BIPT communication of 21 April 2016.

-Regulation (EU) 2015/2120 and the REREC Guidelines allow sometimes room to take national implementing decisions.
+Regulation (EU) 2015/2120 and the BEREC Guidelines allow sometimes room to take national implementing decisions.

 BIPT has already taken an implementation decision regarding the communication of the speed of the internet and volume included in the contracts within the framework of a fixed or mobile broadband connection.
 See the Decision of 2 May 2017 regarding the communication of the speed of a fixed or mobile broadband connection.